SovereignCloudStack/standards/Standards/scs-0004-w1-achieving-certification-implementation.md

 ## Self-testing and technical adjustments

-In order for a cloud service offering to obtain a certificate, it has to conform to all standards of the respective scope, which will be tested at regular intervals, and the results of these tests will be made available publicly.
+In order for a cloud service offering to obtain a certificate, it has to conform to all mandatory requirements of all standards of the respective scope, which will be tested at regular intervals, and the results of these tests will be made available publicly.